 - You don't have an agency helping with administrative duties such as screening, hiring and firing, taxes, payroll, insurance, contracts, and disputes.

 It can be tough to find the perfect caregiver.
 Start with the steps outlined below, whether you are looking to hire directly or through an agency.

 Determine the Type of Care Needed

-- What are some qualities you look for in a caregiver to ensure a safe and happy relationship and home?
+- What are qualities you look for in a caregiver to ensure a safe and happy relationship and home?

 Become Familiar with Costs

-Rates will vary depending on where you live, the kind of care you require, and the frequency.
-You can expect to pay a higher rate if you need assistance during holidays, evenings, and weekends.
+Caregivers earn more when they work holidays, evenings, and weekends.
 An aide with credentials who can provide a higher level of care, such as a nurse or certified nursing assistant, will also be more costly.